Code-Institute-Submissions/Milestone-Project-47/README.md

 Surface
 I have used a combination of a vibrant orange and white for the header and footer as this give the website a old school but stil refreshing look.
 The background color for the sections is white, this is because I believed it was best to keep it simple so the user can focus on the features of each section.

+Features

+Existing Features

+Navbar
+The Navbar will show the user all the sections on the page and when clicked on each section it will take you to the one you require.

+Bootstrap Carousel
+The carousel will allow the user to view all the locations in Morocco that we are promoting, the image will have a caption of the city it is from and information on that city.
+To navigate the carousel the user will click on the let or right arrows and it will change the images in the slideshow.

+Search Box
+The search box will allow the user to search any city in Morocco, but before typing anything in the box it will have a placeholder 'Casablanca/Marrakech/Agadir/Fes...' as these are the main cities we are promoting.

+Buttons For Map
+These buttons will allow the user to choose between hotels, restaurants or attractions as what they want brought up on the map.

+Map
+The map will allow the user to view the cities in Morocco, so when the user selects a city for example Marrakech the map will zoom into the city and bring up green markers on the locations depending on what button they have clicked on.
+Place Autocomplete Hotel Search was used to help create this type of map.

+Results Listing
+When the user has selected a city in the search box, it will bring up a listing of the results so the user can see a list of locations depending on what button has been clicked.
+Place Autocomplete Hotel Search was used to help create this type of map.

+Booking Form
+The booking form will allow the user to register their interest in visiting morocco.

+Booking Checkbox
+The checkbox will allow the user to click on what they require for their visit, the options are accommodation, flights and excursions.

+'We'll Be In Touch' Button
+This button will allow the user to submit form.

+Modal
+The modal will be pop up when the form has been submitted with a message to confirm it.

+Back To Top
+This button will allow the user to return to the top of the page without scrolling up.

+Burger Icon
+The burger icon will appear on smaller screen sizes such as a mobile phone or tablet, when clicked it will display the navbar.

+Footer Social Links
+The links in the footer will allow the user to visit the website's social media platforms.

+Features Left to Implement

+Multimedia Video
+In future projects, I would like to place a video in the website.